-Much like Nanaimo bars and butter tarts, puffed wheat squares are Canadian treasure, but did you know that they were invented in Red Deer?
-In 1913, maritimer Alfred James Russell settled in Red Deer and opened a candy store.
+Much like Nanaimo bars and butter tarts, puffed wheat squares are Canadian treasure, but did you know that they are thought to be invented in Red Deer?
+In 1913, Maritimer Alfred James Russell settled in Red Deer and opened a candy store.
 The store was located on Red Deer’s Ross St., not far from where The Hub now sits.
 A.J.
 Russell sold popular local treats such as all-day suckers, coconut “ping-pong” brittle, and the ever famous puffed wheat square.

 Read More Red Deer Fun

 - 1/2 cup of water